 Mark down March of 2017 as when it became official that words have no meaning anymore.

-OK, it was probably well before now, but it’s pretty clear that we have abrogated our mutual agreement on what words mean.
+Okay, it was probably well before now, but it’s pretty clear that we have abrogated our mutual agreement on what words mean.

-The fine people and hideous anglerfish and alien face huggers at Business Insider bring us the lowdown:
+The fine people and hideous anglerfish and alien face-huggers at Business Insider bring us the lowdown:

 “A prominent UBS analyst explains why he thinks Apple is a monopoly.”
-(Tip o’ the antlers to Philip Speicher.)
+(Tip o’ the antlers to

 Ah.
 Yes.
 Certainly.
 That makes sense and is not at all antithetical to what Business Insider has been spittle-spewing for years.